What is a medical or chemical peel?

 Very popular in Europe, chemical peels are as, if not more, effective than laser when treating certain conditions.
-They go deeper into your skin to generate long-term results.
-However, these peelings must be applied by a doctor who has mastered application of the product and who thoroughly understands the indications and contra-indications of treatment.
+They can go deeper into your skin to generate long-term results.
+However, these peelings must be applied by a doctor who has mastered application of the product and who thoroughly understands the indications and contra-indications of the treatment.

-Peelings applied by aestheticians, referred to as “facials”, only work as an exfoliate on the surface of the skin.
+Most of peels applied by aestheticians, referred to as “facials”, only work as an exfoliate on the surface of the skin.

 What happens during a chemical peel treatment?

 - Treatment will be applied by doctor Lafond or Mandeville for deep chemical peels or by our technician for light or medium.